MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/azure-add-scope.md

 1. Set **Who can consent?** to **Admins and users**.

-1. To configure the admin and user consent prompts with appropriate values for **access_as_user** scope, provide the following information in the fields:
+1. To configure the admin and user consent prompt with appropriate values for **access_as_user** scope, provide the following information in the fields:

    * Enter **Teams can access the user’s profile** as **Admin consent display name**.